OfficeDev/msteams-docs.es-ES/msteams-platform/concepts/device-capabilities/browser-device-permissions.md

 ## <a name="step-by-step-guide"></a>Guía paso a paso

-Siga la [guía paso a paso](../../sbs-tab-device-permissions.yml) para conceder permiso de dispositivo de pestaña en Microsoft Teams.
+Siga la [guía paso a paso](../../sbs-tab-device-permissions.yml) para conceder permiso de dispositivo de pestaña en Teams.

 ## <a name="see-also"></a>Consulte también